 The goals of the NIH Roadmap Epigenomics Program are to create an international committee; develop standardized platforms, procedures, and reagents for epigenomics research; conduct demonstration projects to evaluate how epigenomes change; develop new technologies for single-cell epigenomic analysis and in vivo imaging of epigenetic activity; and create a public data resource to accelerate the application of epigenomics approaches.

 NIEHS is committed to establishing goals and developing programs to assure minority participation and success in NIEHS research and training programs.
 Included in these activities are K-12 environmental health sciences education programs, minority health research and training programs, environmental health research and training programs at minority institutions, and research and training programs that address low-income and underserved populations.

 NIEHS has asked the National Academies (NAS) to facilitate communication among government, industry, environmental groups, and the academic community about scientific advances that may be used in the identification, quantification, and control of environmental impacts on human health.
-The NAS Standing Committee on Use of Emerging Science for Environmental Health Decisions will, on an ongoing basis for a 5-year period, examine issues on the use of new discoveries, new tools, and new approaches for guiding environmental health decisions.
+The NAS Standing Committee on Use of Emerging Science for Environmental Health Decisions examines issues on the use of new discoveries, new tools, and new approaches for guiding environmental health decisions.